-Lipids are involved mainly with long-term energy storage.
+Lipids are involved mainly in long-term energy storage.
 They are generally insoluble in polar substances such as water.
 Secondary functions of lipids include structural components (as in the case of phospholipids that are the major building block in cell membranes) and “messengers” (hormones) that play roles in communications within and between cells.
-Lipids are composed of three fatty acids (usually) covalently bonded to a 3-carbon glycerol.
-The fatty acids are composed of CH2 units, and are hydrophobic/not water soluble.
-Some examples of fatty acids are shown in Figure 1.
+Lipids are composed of three fatty acids (usually) covalently bonded to 3-carbon glycerol.
+The fatty acids are composed of CH2 units and are hydrophobic/not water-soluble.

 Fatty acids can be saturated (meaning they have as many hydrogens bonded to their carbons as possible) or unsaturated (with one or more double bonds connecting their carbons, hence fewer hydrogens).
-A fat is solid at room temperature, while an oil is a liquid under the same conditions.
+A fat is solid at room temperature, while oil is a liquid under the same conditions.
 The fatty acids in oils are mostly unsaturated, while those in fats are mostly saturated.
+Some examples of fatty acids are shown in Figure 1.

 Animals convert excess sugars (beyond their glycogen storage capacities) into fats.
 Most plants store excess sugars as starch, although some seeds and fruits have energy stored as oils (e.g. corn oil, peanut oil, palm oil, canola oil, and sunflower oil).
 Fats yield 9.3 Kcal/gm, while carbohydrates yield 3.79 Kcal/gm.
 Fats thus store six times as much energy as glycogen.

 Another use of fats is as insulators and cushions.
 The human body naturally accumulates some fats in the “posterior” area.
-Sub dermal (“under the skin”) fat plays a role in insulation.
+Subdermal (“under the skin”) fat plays a role in insulation.

-Lipids – Phospholipids :
+Lipids – Phospholipids

 Phospholipids and glycolipids are important structural components of cell membranes.
 Phospholipids, shown in Figure 2, are modified so that a phosphate group (PO4–) is added to one of the fatty acids.
 The addition of this group makes a polar “head” and two nonpolar “tails”.
-Waxes are an important structural component for many organisms, such as the cuticle, a waxy layer covering the leaves and stems of many land plants; and protective coverings on skin and fur of animals.
+Waxes are an important structural component for many organisms, such as the cuticle, a waxy layer covering the leaves and stems of many land plants; and protective coverings on the skin and fur of animals.

-Cholesterol and steroids:
+Cholesterol and steroids

 Most mention of these two types of lipids in the news is usually negative.
 Cholesterol, illustrated in Figure 3, has many biological uses, it occurs in cell membranes, and its forms the sheath of some types of nerve cells.